New publication aims to be ‘good for the head’

 Whether it works or not, and for how long, remains to be seen.
 But the decision to launch such a niche and experimental media source that prides itself on quality journalism is one which may be becoming more popular, both in Switzerland and around the world.

 Just several weeks before the crowd-funding effort of Bon pour la tête, a similar and much larger project was attracting attention in German-speaking Zurich.
-There, Republikexternal link, an independent publication with the bold mission statement of “without journalism, no democracy!” raised over $2 million, wildly exceeding the expectations of its founders.
+There, Republikexternal link, an independent publication with the bold mission statement of “without journalism, no democracy!” raised CHF3.4 million ($3.5 million), wildly exceeding the expectations of its founders.

 And, just as Bon pour la tête sprang from the sudden closure this spring of long-running weekly Hebdo (many of the journalists are the same), Republik is the fruit of a simmering dissatisfaction with the Swiss media landscape.